Françoise Gilot: Early life

-School
+Education

-Gilot's father Emile wanted his daughter to be just as educated as he, and as a result, oversaw his daughter's education very closely.
+Gilot's father Emile wanted his daughter to be just as educated as him, and as a result, oversaw his daughter's education very closely.
 Gilot was tutored at home, beginning at a young age, and by the time she was six years old, she had a good knowledge of Greek mythology.
 By the age of fourteen, she was reading books by Edgar Allan Poe, Charles Baudelaire, and Alfred Jarry.
 While her father had hoped she would go to school to become a scientist or lawyer, Gilot was frequenting museums in Europe to understand and gain an appreciation for the masters.
-When Gilot was seventeen, she attended the Sorbonne and the British Institute in Paris and had a baccalaureate degree in Philosophy.
-She received her English Literature degree from Cambridge University.
+In 1939 she attended the British Institute in Paris and received a certificate in English proficiency issued by the University of Cambridge Local Examinations Syndicate.
 During 1939, Gilot's father still wanted her to complete a degree in international law, and out of fear that Paris would be bombed during the war, Gilot was sent to Rennes, France, to begin law school.
 At the age of 19, she abandoned her studies in law to devote her life to art.
-She was mentored by the artist Endre Rozsda.
+She began private lessons with a fugitive Hungarian Jewish painter, Endre Rozsda, and attended classes at the Académie Julian.
 In 1942, after abandoning law several times, and returning on the insistence of her father, Gilot studied law for a second year and passed her written exams, but failed her oral exams.

 Picasso

 At 21, Gilot met Pablo Picasso, then 61.
-Picasso first saw Gilot in a restaurant in the spring of 1943.
+Picasso first saw Gilot in a restaurant in the spring of 1943, during the German occupation of France.
 Dora Maar, the photographer who was his muse and lover at the time, was devastated to learn that Picasso was replacing her with the much younger artist.
 After Picasso's and Gilot's meeting, she moved in with him in 1946.
-They spent almost ten years together, and those years revolved around art.
-He painted La femme-fleur, then his old friend Matisse, who liked Gilot, announced that he would create a portrait of her, in which her body would be pale blue and her hair leaf green.
+They spent almost 10 years together, and those years revolved around art.
+Picasso painted La femme-fleur, and then his old friend Henri Matisse, who liked Gilot, announced that he would create a portrait of her, in which her body would be pale blue and her hair leaf green.

+Gilot said of her relationship with Picasso:

 It was believed by some art historians that Gilot's relationship with Picasso is what cut short her artistic career.
-When Gilot left Picasso, he told all art dealers he knew not to purchase her art, whereas Gilot herself has noted that continuing to identify her in relation to Picasso "does her a great disservice as an artist."
+When she left Picasso, he told all art dealers he knew not to purchase her art, whereas Gilot noted that continuing to identify her in relation to Picasso "does her a great disservice as an artist."